kristianmandrup/artifactor/Readme.md

 Bonus if you configure the `Makefile` for different kinds of test runs or find another/better way to run the tests for various scenarios and configurations, f.ex using a config file of some sort?

+### Use new testing DSL

+See the `src/test/sandbox/dsl-test.spec.js` for an example of using the new and improved mocha testing DSL: `mocha-test-dsl`.
+This DSL lets you drastically improve how you write readable, reusable composable tests and avoid duplication, keeping it concise and to the point and very decoupled!!

 ### Faker adapter

 To simulate a database full of artefacts we are introducing the Faker adapter.